o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/joint-intro.md

 ![\[PhysX joint swing limits mode\]](/images/user-guide/physx/physx/ui-physx-joint-swing-limit-mode.png)

-Swing limits mode displays a ring gizmo at the local root of the joint that you can use to rotate the swing limits on the joint's x\-axis, and a scale gizmo that you can use to scale the swing limits uniformly or non\-uniformly on the joint's y\- and z\-axes.
+Swing limits mode displays a ring gizmo at the local root of the joint that you can use to rotate the swing limits on the joint's x-axis, and a scale gizmo that you can use to scale the swing limits uniformly or non-uniformly on the joint's y- and z-axes.
 Swing limits mode is available only when the **Limits** property is enabled for the ball joint component.

 ### Twist limits mode